oschakoory/RiboTaxa/README.md

 - Classify the full-length reconstructed SSU sequences using <a class="reference external" href="https://docs.qiime2.org/2020.8/plugins/available/feature-classifier/classify-sklearn/">sklearn classifier</a> of <a class="reference external" href="https://docs.qiime2.org/2020.8/" target="_blank" rel="noopener noreferrer">QIIME2</a>

-RiboTaxa can used for one paired-end dataset or multiple paired-end datasets in the same folder.
+RiboTaxa can be used for one paired-end dataset or multiple paired-end datasets in the same folder.

 To run RiboTaxa, you will need to fill the config file ```RiboTaxa_arguments.conf```.
 If you are not sure of certains parameters, leave as defined except for directories and input files.